Skip to content

 1.

 The purpose of these rules together with the terms of use (”Terms of Use”) is to promote the use of the Finnish Social Enterprise Mark as a symbol of social enterprises.
-Social enterprises are engaged in responsible business activities and their primary objective is to contribute to social good.
-The purpose of the Social Enterprise Mark is to help social enterprises to distinguish themselves from other businesses and demonstrate that the enterprise applies the Finnish Social Enterprise business model.
+The primary objective of an organization granted the right to use the Social Enterprise Mark is to create social good.
+The Social Enterprise Mark is not a sustainability label.
+Its purpose is to help organizations distinguish themselves from other actors in the field and to demonstrate that they apply the social enterprise business model.

 2.